Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Lesson03.md

 Today's class will help you to create models that you can use in your applications, in any language, throughout your entire career.

-## Class Learning Objectives/Competencies (5 min)
+## Learning Objectives (5 min)

 1. Define what "modeling the domain" means to engineers.
-1. Design a program around the paradigms present in the Go language.
+2. Design a program around the paradigms present in the Go language.
-1. Implement `struct`s or `interface`s that represent the nouns generated in class, and `func`s to represent verbs.
+3. Implement `struct`s or `interface`s that represent the nouns generated in class, and `func`s to represent verbs.

 ## Initial Exercise (15 min)